The Definition of Walled Gardens

 channel might offer web-like pages within a closed network.

-origin of the term “walled gardens” is attributed to media
+The origin of the term “Walled Gardens” is attributed to media magnate

-international, business, and entertainment news, local weather, local
+can provide national, international, business, and entertainment news,

 Virtual